 Signs and symptoms of pregnancy vary by stage (trimester).
 The earliest pregnancy symptom is typically a missed period, but others include breast swelling and tenderness, nausea and sometimes vomiting, fatigue, and bloating.
 Second trimester symptoms include backache, weight gain, itching, and possible stretch marks.
 Third trimester symptoms are additional weight gain, heartburn, hemorrhoids, swelling of the ankles, fingers, and face, breast tenderness, and trouble sleeping.
 Eating a healthy diet, getting a moderate amount of exercise, also are recommended for a healthy pregnancy.
 Information about the week by week growth of your baby in the womb are provided.

 Ramsay Hunt Syndrome

 Ramsay Hunt syndrome is an infection of a facial nerve that causes a red painful rash with blisters and facial paralysis.
-Other symptoms of Ramsay Hunt syndrome may include: ear pain, hearing loss, dizziness (or vertigo), dry eye, and changes in taste sensation.
+Other symptoms of Ramsay Hunt syndrome may include ear pain, hearing loss, dizziness (or vertigo), dry eye, and changes in taste sensation.
 The herpes zoster virus causes the infection.
-The infection is treated with: antiviral agents, steroids, and pain medications.

 Relapsing polychondritis is an uncommon, chronic disorder of the cartilage that is characterized by recurrent episodes of inflammation of the cartilage of various tissues of the body.
 Tissues containing cartilage that can become inflamed include the ears, nose, joints, spine, and windpipe (trachea).
 Tissues that have a biochemical makeup similar to that of cartilage such as the eyes, heart, and blood vessels, can also be affected.
 Nonsteroidal anti-inflammatory medications (NSAIDs) is used as treatment for mild cases of the disease.
 Steroid-related medications also are usually required.